AlaskaAirlines/auro-card/README.md

 <!-- The below content is automatically added from ./../docs/partials/useCases.md -->
 The `<auro-card>` element can be use in a variety of ways, including:

-- **Navigation**: Cards can be used for navigation purposes.
+- Navigation: Cards can be used for navigation purposes.
-- **Featured information**: Cards can be used to display featured information or related content.
+- Featured information: Cards can be used to display featured information or related content.
-- **Content containers**: Cards can be used to organize information consistently within a page.
+- Content containers: Cards can be used to organize information consistently within a page.
-- **Grouping information**: Cards can be used to group information.
+- Grouping information: Cards can be used to group information.
-- **Providing a visual hierarchy**: Cards can provide a clear visual hierarchy, organizing information into brief, self-contained units.
+- Providing a visual hierarchy: Cards can provide a clear visual hierarchy, organizing information into brief, self-contained units.
-- **Providing an overview**: Cards can serve as an overview and an entry point for more detailed information.
+- Providing an overview: Cards can serve as an overview and an entry point for more detailed information.
-- **Providing a summary:** Cards can present a summary and link to additional details.
+- Providing a summary: Cards can present a summary and link to additional details.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## API Code Examples